sani005/angularcrud/README.md

 # angularcrud
-A simple CRUD application using AngularJS 1.X
+A simple CRUD application using AngularJS 1.X and localstorage angular service